codepath/android_guides/Animations.md

 ## Overview

 Android supports powerful animations for both views and transitions between activities.
 There are three animation systems that work differently for different cases but the most important are Property animations.
 Property animations allow us to animate any property of any object from one value to another over a specified duration.

 These can be applied to anything within the Android application.
 This is typically used for any dynamic movement for views including position changes, rotations, expansion or coloration changes.
-In some cases animation is used for adding visual flair and polish to an application while in others, it could be essential to the operation of the app.

 Animations like many resources for Android can be defined both through XML resources as well as dynamically within the Java code.

-### Overview
+### Animation Types

 There are four relevant animation types for us to understand:

- * [Property Animation](http://developer.android.com/guide/topics/graphics/prop-animation.html) - This is the animation of any property between two values.
+ * [Property Animations](http://developer.android.com/guide/topics/graphics/prop-animation.html) - This is the animation of any property between two values.
 Frequently used to animate views on screen such as rotating an image or fading out a button.
  * [Activity Transitions](http://ahdidou.com/blog/customize-android-activities-transition/#.Uli6O2Q6VZ8) - Animates the transition as an Activity enters the screen when an Intent is executed.
  * [Fragment Transitions](http://android-er.blogspot.com/2013/04/implement-animation-in.html) - Animates the transition as a fragment enters or exits the screen when a transaction occurs.
  * [Layout Animation](http://developer.android.com/guide/topics/graphics/prop-animation.html#layout) - This allows us to enable animations on any layout container or other ViewGroup such as a ListView.
 With layout animations enabled, all changes to views inside the container will be animated.